A diet high in sugar contributes significantly to depression, anxiety, and stress. Learn how sugar affects the brain and what you can do about it.

-It circulates in your blood and provides energy to all of your cells especially your brain cells which use a disproportionate amount of energy.
-(1)
+It circulates in our blood and provides energy to all of our cells, especially our brain cells which use a disproportionate amount of energy.

 Since brain cells can’t store energy, they need a steady supply of glucose.

-While your liver can break down stored fat to produce ketones to feed the brain in a pinch, most brains run on glucose most of the time.
+While the liver can break down stored fat to produce ketones to feed the brain in a pinch, most brains run on glucose most of the time.

-Fructose is another simple sugar naturally found in fruit and sweet vegetables like carrots, beets and yams.
-(2)
+Fructose is another simple sugar naturally found in fruit and sweet vegetables like carrots, beets, and yams.